zonque/altcha-rails/README.md

 You need to include the ALTCHA javascript widget in your application's asset pipeline.
 This is not done by the gem at this point.
 Read up on the [ALTCHA documentation](https://altcha.org/docs/website-integration) for more information.

-Add then following code to the form you want to protect:
+Then add the following code to the form you want to protect:

 ```erb
 <altcha-widget challengeurl="<%= altcha_url() %>"></altcha-widget>
 ```

+Once the user clicks the checkbox, the widget will send a request to the server to get a new challenge.
-The widget will create a hidden input field with the name `altcha` and the response to the challenge as its value.
+When the user-side code inside the widget found the solution to the challenge, the spinner will stop and a hidden input field with the name `altcha` will be created to convey the solution as base64 encoded JSON dictionary.

 In the controller that handles the form submission, you can verify the response with the following code: